-- 22.2.5 The Union recognizes the Employer's right to charge for board and other existing services.
+- 22.2.4 An employee shall not qualify for daily travel allowance or room and board allowance when such employee reports for work but does not remain at work for their scheduled daily hours unless excused by an authorized Representative of the Employer.
+Such permission shall not be unreasonably denied. - 22.2.5 The Union recognizes the Employer's right to charge for board and other existing services.
 The Employer fixes the charge for board and other existing services in camps at \$25.00 per day.
-This will be applied on the following basis: - (i) An employee who remains in camp on a normally scheduled workday on which he does not work will be charged \$25.00 per day unless he is excused from work for a legitimate reason by an authorized representative of the Employer. - (ii) An employee who is absent from work on Friday without approval and who remains in camp and who is still absent from work on the following Monday without approval will be charged for room and board for Friday, Saturday, Sunday and Monday. - (iii) An employee who remains in camp and who is absent from work without approval on Friday but who works the following Monday will be charged for the day of absence and will not be charged for Saturday and Sunday. - (iv) An employee who remains in camp and who works the Friday and is absent from work without approval on the following Monday will be charged for the day of absence and will not be charged for Saturday and Sunday. - 22.2.6 All applications for Travel Allowance and Room & Board must be complete and filed with the Employer for calls that are longer in duration than 3 weeks.
+This will be applied on the following basis: - (i) An employee who remains in camp on a normally scheduled workday on which they do not work will be charged \$25.00 per day unless they are excused from work for a legitimate reason by an authorized Representative of the Employer.

+- (ii) An employee who is absent from work on Friday without approval and who remains in camp and who is still absent from work on the following Monday without approval will be charged for room and board for Friday, Saturday, Sunday and Monday. - (iii) An employee who remains in camp and who is absent from work without approval on Friday but who works the following Monday will be charged for the day of absence and will not be charged for Saturday and Sunday. - (iv) An employee who remains in camp and who works the Friday and is absent from work without approval on the following Monday will be charged for the day of absence and will not be charged for Saturday and Sunday. - 22.2.6 All applications for Travel Allowance and Room & Board must be complete and filed with the Employer for calls that are longer in duration than 3 weeks.
 The Employer will not be responsible for any application filed after an Employee has been laid off, has quit, or has been terminated. - 22.2.7 Employees using company vehicles are not entitled to daily travel.